digital-asset/daml/docs/source/json-api/index.rst

       --http-port <value>
             HTTP JSON API service port number.
 A port number of 0 will let the system pick up an ephemeral port.
 Consider specifying port-file option with port number 0.
       --port-file <value>
             Optional file where to write the allocated HTTP port number.
 Used to inform clients in CI about which port HTTP JSON API listens on.
-Defaults to none -- file does not get created/updated
+Defaults to none, that is file does not get created/updated.
       --application-id <value>
             Optional application ID to use for ledger registration.
 Defaults to HTTP-JSON-API-Gateway --package-reload-interval <value>